QuentinRougemont/EASYstrata/README.md

-dS colored by strata along the ancestral gene order:
+d<sub>S</sub> colored by strata along the ancestral gene order:

 ![Fig8.png](https://github.com/QuentinRougemont/EASYstrata/blob/main/.pictures/Fig8.png)

-**Figure 8:** dS values plotted along the ancestral gene order for all possible models from three to eight changepoints
+**Figure 8:** d<sub>S</sub> values plotted along the ancestral gene order for all possible models from three to eight changepoints
-each point is a gene dS value colored according to the strata of assignation.
+each point is a gene d<sub>S</sub> value colored according to the strata of assignation.

-dS colored by strata along the ancestral genome:
+d<sub>S</sub> colored by strata along the ancestral genome:

 automatically generated for each changepoint values:

 ![Fig9.png](https://github.com/QuentinRougemont/EASYstrata/blob/main/.pictures/Fig9.png)

-**Figure 9:** dS values plotted along the ancestral genome for all possible models from three to eight changepoints
+**Figure 9:** d<sub>S</sub> values plotted along the ancestral genome for all possible models from three to eight changepoints
-each point is a gene dS value colored according to the strata of assignation
+each point is a gene d<sub>S</sub> value colored according to the strata of assignation

 a posteriori colored ideogram: automatically generated for each changepoint values: